rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 Newer generations of distributions have generally integrated the `NetworkManager` service.
 This service allows you to manage the configuration more efficiently, either in graphical or console mode.

-It allows to configure DNS servers from the configuration file of a network interface.
+It allows for the addition of DNS servers from the configuration file of a network interface.
 It then dynamically populates the `/etc/resolv.conf` file which should never be edited directly, otherwise the configuration changes will be lost the next time the network service is started.

 ## `ip` command